RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - The key concept that underpins s.55 is that there needs to be a logical or rational connection between the evidence and the facts to be proven.
     - Definition requires the minimal logical connection between the evidence and the facts in issue.
     - Court looks at the affect that the evidence could have, if it were accepted.
-    - Words like “rational” under the Act, do not necessarily mean what we presume them to mean.
+    - Words like "rational" under the Act, do not necessarily mean what we presume them to mean.
       - What is logical or rational to lawyers and judges may bear little relationship to what is logical or rational to lay people
     - Whether logical or rational connection exists is an objective test grounded in human experience. (per Lindgren J Harrington-Smith v WA [2003] FCA 893)
     - Indirect connection is sufficient (e.g. Defendant expressed intention to kill victim – sufficient to help the trier of fact better assess whether a fact in issue (intention) is present.
-    - Does not need to make a fact ‘probable’, just needs to make it more or less probable than it would be without the evidence (probative value).
+    - Does not need to make a fact 'probable', just needs to make it more or less probable than it would be without the evidence (probative value).
       - – If no impact on probability, material not relevant
       - – not a stringent or narrow test
       - – only need minimal probative value to satisfy the s 55 test.
   - Relevance & Use
-    - In litigation, the ‘evidence’ may be relevant in several ways.
+    - In litigation, the 'evidence' may be relevant in several ways.
       - For example: D told W he robbed a bank.
         - – It may be important to your case to show that D was involved in a conversation with W – therefore the conversation will be relevant to show that a conversation took place.
         - – It may also be important to show what was said in the conversation was actually true – the conversation will be relevant to prove D robbed the bank.